vikas-kmr1/vikas-kmr1/README.md

 <hr>

 ### About Me 🚀
-🎓 I am a Computer Science Engineering Student.
+🎓 I am a .Computer Science Engineer-,ing Student.
 I have the potential to learn new technologies and apply it to the best in industry.
 I believe that learning and practice are the key to success. </br>
 👨‍💻

 <hr>

 ### My Experiences 🙌
+- Contributor @GSSoC'22 [Feb/2022 - Present].
-- Technial intern at [Cureya](https://cureya.in/) for  Python & Machine Learning (from Sept/2021 -  Nov/2021).
+- Technial intern at [Cureya](https://cureya.in/) for  Python & Machine Learning [ Sept/2021 -  Nov/2021]

 <hr>